dumtux/CM4-NAS-MiniPCIE/README.md

 - One GND connector just for the case.

 ### GBR files
 GBR files are prepared in [FAB](https://github.com/olvint/CM4-NAS-MiniPCIE/tree/main/FAB) folder.
-Also archive prepared FAB_JLCPCB.zip for making order. *Please note that you need to tur on option **Impedance** and select JLCPCB7628 stackup*
+Also archive prepared FAB_JLCPCB.zip for making order. *Please note that you need to turn on option **Impedance** and select JLCPCB7628 stackup*

 ### KiCAD view